-The Warrior’s Way Trad/Mental Camp
+The Warrior’s Way – Trad/Mental Camp

-Camp Description: This course is specifically targeted toward developing better mental focus for leading trad routes.
+This camp is specifically targeted toward developing better mental focus for leading trad routes.
 To accomplish this, we need to develop trust in our gear and jamming ability.

 What we won’t be covering: